 How does Survival help?

 Survival was first founded in 1969 in response to reports of the genocide of Brazilian Indians, and has continued to work in Brazil ever since.
-At any one time, we have a number of cases in Brazil – our most active work there at the moment is with the largely uncontacted Awá, the Guarani, the Yanomami and the Makuxi.
+At any one time, we have a number of cases in Brazil – our most active work there at the moment is with the largely uncontacted Awá, the Guarani, and the Yanomami.

-On a more general level, we are highlighting Indian objections to illegal invasions of their lands and large scale projects in their territories such as dams, roads and military barracks and calling on Brazil to recognise tribal land ownership, as enshrined in two United Nations (ILO) conventions which it ratified in 1965 and 2002.
+On a more general level, we are highlighting Indian objections to illegal invasions of their lands and large scale projects in their territories such as dams, roads, mining and military barracks and calling on Brazil to recognize indigenous land rights nationwide.